-To explain the implication of an isoprofit curve, consider curve A in Figure 8.3.
+To explainthe implication of an isoprofit curve, consider curve A in Figure 8.3.
 It shows that A can earn a given profit from the various combinations of its own and its rival's price.
 For example, price combinations at points a, b and c on isoprofit curve A1, yield the same level of profit.
 If firm B fixes its price P{B1} , firm A has two alternative prices, P{A1} and P{A2} , to make the same level of profits.
 When B reduces its price, A may either raise its price or reduce it.
 A will reduce its price when he is at point c and raise its price when he is at point a.
 But there is a limit to which this price adjustment is possible.
 This point is given by point b.
 So there is a unique price for A to maximize its profits.
 This unique price lies at the lowest point of the isoprofit curve.
 The same analysis applies to all other isoprofit curves.
-If we join the lowest points of the isoprofit curve has a rightward slant.
+If we join the lowest points of the isoprofit curves A_1 , A_2 and A_3 , we get A's reaction curve.
+Note that A's reaction curve has a rightward slant.
 This is so because, isoprofit curve tend to shift rightward when A gains market from its rival B.